GiovanniPettorru/WSQUIC_ExperimentalAnalysis/README.md

 pip install aioquic asgiref dnslib "flask<2.2" httpbin starlette "werkzeug<2.1" wsproto
 ```

-After executing the following command, simply follow the on-screen instructions to initiate the communication between the Client and Server using WebSocket over QUIC.
+After executing the following command, simply follow the on-screen instructions to initiate the communication between the client and server using WebSocket over QUIC.

 ```console
 python main.py
 ```

+In this demo, the communication takes place through the loopback interface since the client and server are executed on the same machine.
+If you wish to modify this behavior or make changes to other aspects of the communication, please refer to the files located in [this](WSQUIC_experimentalTests/WSQUIC) directory.